What is PSD2, and How Does it Work?

 Secure API Authentication

 eIDAS issue companies with client certificates to be used as API credentials, and only these certificates will be trusted by bank APIs.
-This provides strong B2B security via a Mutual TLS channel, so that the overall authentication solution looks like this:
+This provides strong B2B security via a Mutual TLS channel, so that the overall security solution combines strong customer authentication with financial-grade API access.

 Conclusion